Tame or wild Toeplitz shifts: Toeplitz shifts

 \subsection{Toeplitz systems and non-tameness}

 In this section we prove one of our main results, Theorem \ref{Toeplitz non-tame}.
 It applies to all finite rank Toeplitz systems, as stated in Theorem~\ref{Toeplitz finite rank non-tame}.

 As before, we identify subsets $A_n\subset V_n$ with vertices $A_{n}\in \tilde V_n$.
-For the convenience of the reader, we provide a proof of the next statement which is reminiscent of \cite[Theorem~13.1]{Downarowicz2005}. \begin{lem} Consider a Toeplitz Bratteli-Vershik system with characteristic sequence $(\ell_n)$.
+For the convenience of the reader, we provide a proof of the next statement which is reminiscent of \cite[Theorem~13.1]{Downarowicz2005}. \begin{lem} Consider a Toeplitz Bratteli-Vershik system with characteristic sequence $(\ell_n)$ and let $(A_n)$ be some sequence of extendable vertices $A_{n}\subset V_{n}$.
 Suppose that the set of singular points of $\Z_{(\ell_n)}$ has Haar measure $0$.
-By telescoping if necessary, there exists a sequence of extendable vertices $(A_n)$ with $A_n\subset V_n$ such that